Protecting crypto assets is now simple on CoinDCX

 - Do not divulge the details of holdings at any time

-To sum up, as technology advances and becomes more sophisticated, the cybercriminals too work hard to invade space.
+To sum up, as technology advances and becomes more sophisticated, cyber criminals too work hard to invade space.
 The onus is on the exchanges as well as the users to keep up with the technology, be alert at all times and take all security measures to avoid any sort of infringement.